theonion/cms-components/README.md

     templateProvider: render.renderToRoot('notifications')
   });

-  urlRouter.otherwise('/campaigns');

   // It's important to specify the default route here.
-Because there is no state that handles "/" we need to immediately redirect to /campaigns on page load
+Because there is no
+  // state that handles "/" we need to immediately redirect to /campaigns on page load. urlRouter.otherwise('/campaigns');

 }]);
 ```